Unpacking exceptional healthcare logos

 EmpiricaLab logo

-EmpiricaLab, a digital library product that empowers healthcare teams to organize and distribute their collective learnings efficiently, ties their their bright, bold E looks into a stack of books (growing stack = more team knowledge).
-Depending how jaded you are as a healthcare professional, you might also see a stack of folders and paperwork.
+EmpiricaLab, a digital library product that empowers healthcare teams to organize and distribute their collective learnings efficiently, ties their bright, bold E logo into a stack of books (growing stack = more team knowledge).
+Depending how jaded you are as a healthcare professional, you might also see a stack of folders and paperwork in need of digitizing.

 4. Fair Square